deltanet/adapt-audio/README.md

 >>**titleNoReduced** (string):  This becomes the prompt title if reduced text is turned off.

 >>**bodyAudioOn** (string):  This becomes the prompt body text if reduced text is turned on and the audio is on.
+>>**instructionAudioOn** (string):  This becomes the prompt instruction text if reduced text is turned on and the audio is on.

 >>**bodyAudioOff** (string):  This becomes the prompt body text if reduced text is turned on and the audio is turned off.
+>>**instructionAudioOff** (string):  This becomes the prompt instruction text if reduced text is turned on and the audio is turned off.

 >>**bodyNoReducedAudioOn** (string):  This becomes the prompt body text if reduced text is turned off and the audio is on.
+>>**instructionNoReducedAudioOn** (string):  This becomes the prompt instruction text if reduced text is turned off and the audio is on.

 >>**bodyNoReducedAudioOff** (string):  This becomes the prompt body text if reduced text is turned off and the audio is turned off.
+>>**instructionNoReducedAudioOff** (string):  This becomes the prompt instruction text if reduced text is turned off and the audio is turned off.

 >>**_buttons** (object): This `_buttons` attributes group stores the properties for the prompt buttons.
 It contains values for **full**, **reduced**, **continue**, **turnOff**, and **turnOn**.